pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

   .then(x=>x*x) //3*3=9
   .then(console.log); //9
 ```
-Let's go line by line.
-The first one with `Promise.resolve()` is the easiest way to convert any data into *promisified* object.

-We are just passing the literal value 1 and we are getting a promise object in return.
-The returned promise wraps around the value 1.
-It is also settled immediately, as there is no async activity here.
+First we create a resolved promise with a value 1.

-Now, the next set of lines try to use the `promise` object by chaining `then`. `then` takes a function as parameter.
-I'm using arrow functions to add and multiply the values.
+Next set of lines try to use the `promise` object by chaining `then`. `then` takes a function as parameter.

 As you can see, `promise` retains its original value of `1` even after we called a few `then` on it.
 That's why the second time `promise` is used, it starts with value 1.